 Our network spans more than 25,000 square kilometres across South East Queensland, with over 35,000 kilometres of overhead powerlines, almost 17,000 kilometres of underground power cables, 48,000 transformers and more than 661,000 power poles.

 There are many complex components designed to work together to safely deliver reliable power to your home and business community, some of these are:

-All of these components have associated risks.
-The impacts on families and the community resulting from safety incidents involving electricity have the potential to be devastating.
+All of these have associated risks and the impacts on families and the community resulting from safety incidents involving electricity have the potential to be devastating.

 Our community messages

 Electricity is part of our everyday lives.
 Our safety messages encourage you to stop and think about unsafe actions.

 Accidental contact with live electrical equipment can happen for a number of reasons.
 Always assess the risk.